chinamike65/hugo-tuolesi/content/book5/book5en.md

 This is the merit of the speech of the Buddha.

-The Buddha can understand the language of all sentient beings, and can preach the Dharma sound to all sentient beings without hindrance.
+The Buddha can understand the language of all sentient beings, and can preach the Dharma to all sentient beings without hindrance.
 All sentient beings hear the language they can understand and the Dharma door they need.

 The Buddha can also answer all the questions of sentient beings with one tone at the same time, regardless of the depth of their foundation and wisdom.